miso-lims/miso-lims/docs/user_manual/boxes.md

 To edit a single box, go to the [Boxes list page](#boxes-list) and click on the target box's name or alias.

+Freezer location can be changed in several ways:

+* On the Edit Box page, click the "Scan" button.
+Scan a location barcode and follow the prompts.
+* On the Edit Box page, click the "Select" button.
+Select a freezer from the dialog, then follow the prompts to choose a location within the selected freezer.
-Freezer location can be changed on the Edit Box page by scanning the desired freezer location's barcode or selecting the desired freezer location from the dropdown menu, and clicking "Set".
-Freezer location can be changed on the bulk edit boxes page by scanning the freezer location barcode into the Freezer Location Barcode cell; the Freezer Location cell will update automatically with the appropriate freezer location details.
+* On the Edit Box page, click "Remove" to clear the freezer location.
+* On the bulk Edit Boxes page, scan the freezer location barcode into the Freezer Location Barcode cell.
+The Freezer Location cell will update automatically with the appropriate freezer location details.

 ![Contents diagram and table](../images/contents-diagram-and-table.png) *Contents diagram and table*